 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
-In July 2015, the FASB voted to amend ASU 2014-09 by approving a one-year deferral of the effective date as well as providing the option to early adopt the standard on the original effective date.
-The new standard is effective for the Company on January 1, 2018 but may be early adopted effective January 1, 2017.
+The FASB has issued numerous amendments to ASU 2014-09 from August 2015 through January 2018, which provide supplemental and clarifying guidance, as well as amend the effective date of the new standard.
+The new standard is effective for the Company on January 1, 2018.

 The new revenue standard may be applied using either of the following transition methods: a full retrospective approach reflecting the application of the standard in each prior reporting period with the option to elect certain practical expedients, or a modified retrospective approach with the cumulative effect of initially adopting the standard recognized at the date of adoption (which includes additional footnote disclosures).
-The Company will adopt the standard in the first quarter of 2018 and preliminarily expects to use the modified retrospective method.
-However, the Company is continuing to evaluate the impact of the standard, and its adoption method is subject to change.
+The Company will adopt the standard in the first quarter of 2018 utilizing the modified retrospective (cumulative effect) method.
+Such method provides that the cumulative effect from prior periods upon applying the new guidance is recognized in the Company's consolidated balance sheets as of the date of adoption, including an adjustment to retained earnings.
+Prior periods will not be retrospectively adjusted.

-Currently, the Company is in the process of reviewing its historical contracts to quantify the impact that the adoption of the standard will have on specific performance obligations.
-The Company is also continuing to evaluate the impact of the standard on its recognition of costs related to obtaining customer contracts (namely, sales commissions).
 While the Company continues to assess all potential impacts of this new standard, it currently believes the most significant impacts relate to the accounting for the timing of revenue recognition of subscription, or term-based, software license arrangements.
 Specifically, under the new standard: